Shopify/javascript/09 - Functions.md

 - [9.2](#9.2) <a name="9.2"></a> Use function declarations instead of function expressions.

   > Why?
-Function declarations are named, so they're easier to identify in call stacks.
+Function declarations are named, so they’re easier to identify in call stacks.
 Also, the whole body of a function declaration is hoisted, whereas only the reference of a function expression is hoisted.
 This rule makes it possible to always use Arrow Functions in place of function expressions.

   ESLint rule: [`func-style`](http://eslint.org/docs/rules/func-style.html)